prowler-cloud/prowler/util/multi-account-securityhub/README.md

  9. Verify that Prowler runs correctly by checking the CloudWatch logs after the scheduled task is executed.

 ---
+## Troubleshooting

+If you permission find errors in the CloudWatch logs, the culprit might be a [Service Control Policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).
+You will need to exclude the Prowler Cross Account Role from those SCPs.

+---
 ## Upgrading Prowler

 Prowler version is controlled by the PROWLERVER argument in the Dockerfile, change it to the desired version and follow the ECR Push Commands to update the container image.